iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Methodology

 \section{Methodology}

-We designed a click‑based system to capture and visualize gaze data on the Vision Pro despite its gaze data access restrictions.
+We designed a click-based system to capture and visualize gaze data on the Vision Pro, despite its restrictions on accessing gaze data.
 Through calibration tests and heatmap generation, we compare different interaction methods and analyze attention patterns in video and real‑world settings.